Conformal link prediction for false discovery rate control: Introduction

 \subsection{Relation to previous work}

-\paragraph{Error rate control in statistical learning} Error rate control has notably been considered in novelty detection \citep{bates2023testing, yang2021bonus, marandon22b, liang2022integrative}, binary classification \citep{geifman17, angelopoulos2022learn, rava2021burden, jin2022selection}, clustering \citep{marandon22a} and graph inference \citep{rebafka22}.
+\paragraph{Error rate control in statistical learning.} Error rate control has notably been considered in novelty detection \citep{bates2023testing, yang2021bonus, marandon22b, liang2022integrative}, binary classification \citep{geifman17, angelopoulos2021learn, rava2021burden, jin2022selection}, clustering \citep{marandon22a} and graph inference \citep{rebafka22}.
 The setting closest to ours is that of binary classification, in the sense that here the goal is to classify non-observed pairs of nodes as a 'true' or 'false' edge, given that we observe part of both true edges and non-existent edges.
-In this line, some link prediction approaches (e.g., \citealp{zhang2018link}) view link prediction as a binary classification problem.
+In this line, some approaches (e.g., \citealp{zhang2018link}) view link prediction as a binary classification problem.
 These approaches use the graph structure to produce edge embeddings, i.e. data objects representing an edge, that are fed to a classifier as learning examples along with labels corresponding to existence or non-existence.
-The methods introduced in \cite{geifman17, angelopoulos2022learn, rava2021burden, jin2022selection} in the context of general binary classification all provide finite-sample guarantees, but the approaches and the type of guarantees vary.
-To be more precise, the algorithms in \cite{rava2021burden, jin2022selection} control the FDR, and are very close to the conformal-based approach of \cite{bates2023testing}, whereas \cite{geifman17, angelopoulos2022learn} consider controlling the mis-classification error for a single new point, and use certain bounds of the empirical risk with respect to the true risk.
+The methods introduced in \cite{geifman17, angelopoulos2021learn, rava2021burden, jin2022selection} in the context of general binary classification all provide finite-sample guarantees, but the approaches and the type of guarantees vary.
+To be more precise, the algorithms in \cite{rava2021burden, jin2022selection} control the FDR and are very close to the conformal-based approach of \cite{bates2023testing}, whereas \cite{geifman17, angelopoulos2021learn} consider controlling the mis-classification error for a single new point and use certain bounds of the empirical risk with respect to the true risk.

-However, these approaches can not be applied in our situation because here data examples are based on the graph structure and thus they depend on each other in a complicated way.
-In particular, we do not have i.i.d. data examples as is assumed in the classical binary classification setting.
-In this regard, our method is related to the work of \cite{marandon22b} that extended the conformal novelty detection method of \cite{bates2023testing} to the case where the learner is not previously trained, but uses the test sample to output class predictions, which makes the class predictions dependent.
-This is similar to us in the sense that here we aim to calibrate connection probabilities that depend on each other through the graph structure.
+However, these approaches cannot be applied in our situation because here data examples are based on the graph structure and thus depend on each other in a complex way.
+In particular, we do not have i.i.d. data examples as assumed in the classical binary classification setting.
+In this regard, our method is related to the work of \cite{marandon22b} that extends the conformal novelty detection method of \cite{bates2023testing} to the case where the learner is not previously trained, but uses the test sample to output scores which makes the scores dependent.
+This is similar to our problem in the sense that here we aim to calibrate connection probabilities that depend on each other through the graph structure.